Stage IV CMB forecasts for warm inflation: Methods and mock likelihoods

 In the \texttt{MontePython} implementation, the mock CMB likelihood depends on the $\textbf C_\ell$ matrix, represented as

 The noise is included as contributions to the diagonal, modeled as \cite{Ng:1997ez,Wu:2014hta}

-where $X$ stands for either temperature $T$ or polarization modes $E,B$, representing the sensitivity in units of $\mu$K-arcmin, while $\theta_{\textrm{ {FWHM}}}$ is the beam width, in units of arcmin.
-We assume that polarization and temperature noises are related by the multiplicative factor of $\sqrt{2}$, such that $\sigma_{E,B}=\sqrt{2}\sigma_T$.
+where $X$ stands for either temperature $T$ or polarization modes $E,B$, representing the sensitivity in units of $\mu$K-arcmin, while $\theta_{\textrm{ {FWHM}}}$ is the beam width, in units of radians.
+We assume that polarization and temperature noises are related by the multiplicative factor of $\sqrt{2}$, such that $\sigma_{E,B}=\sqrt{2}\sigma_T$, resulting from perfectly polarized detectors in the given experiment.

 We follow the same approach as \cite{SimonsObservatory:2018koc}, in which the instrumental noise has a contribution from low frequency contamination at large scales \cite{Maino:2002bv,Donzelli:2009ya}.
 This $1/f$ additional noise contributes to the instrumental one as